Rangers vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Adolis Garcia and the Texas Rangers will take the field against the Tampa Bay Rays and starter Tyler Glasnow on Friday.
-First pitch is at 6:40 PM ET at Tropicana Field.
+Marcus Semien and the Texas Rangers hit the field against Isaac Paredes and the Tampa Bay Rays on Saturday at 4:10 PM ET at Tropicana Field.

-The favored Rays have -165 moneyline odds against the underdog Rangers, who are listed at +140.
-The total is 8 runs for this contest (with -110 odds to hit the over and -110 odds to go under).
+Oddsmakers list the Rays as -110 moneyline favorites, while giving the underdog Rangers -110 moneyline odds to win.
+An 8-run over/under has been listed in this game.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.